 Israel Chemicals Ltd. (ICL) Dead Sea, a major chemical manufacturing facility, runs their own private electric grid.
 They use drones to provide aerial thermal imagery of power grids to prevent outages.

-The climate where the climate where the company is located can reach extreme temperatures – up to 121°F in the summer.
+The climate where the company is located can reach extreme temperatures – up to 121°F in the summer.
 This is just one of the challenges the global specialty minerals and chemicals company faces when it comes to performing manual inspections.
 Others include the massive size of the plant and the complexity of their mission critical infrastructure.

 In light of these factors, ICL Dead Sea was determined to increase inspections to prevent shutdowns or downtime at the facility.
 Keeping down the time and costs of doing these inspections, however, was essential.